cleanclothes/vmd.noise/README.md

 ## Buildout
 The noise.addon module has not yet been released on PyPI or wherever, but can be found on git@github.com:milieudefensie/vmd.noise.git should you have the proper authorization.
-Add this source to your buildout, build it and quickinstall the **Noise** module.
+Add this source to your buildout, add **noise.addon** to your list of eggs, build it and quickinstall the **Noise** module.

 ## Manual
 Add a Noise content item in Plone and add relevant data.
 Once that item has been